luvit/luvit/README.markdown

 ## Luvit 2.0 the Platform

-Also you can build the `luvit/luvit` metapackage as an app directly to create the `luvit` command-line tool that mimics the `node` tool and lets you run arbitrary lua scripts.
+You can build the `luvit/luvit` metapackage as an app directly to create the `luvit` command-line tool that mimics the `node` tool and lets you run arbitrary lua scripts.

 ```sh
 curl -L https://github.com/luvit/luvit/archive/luvi-up.zip > luvit.zip